12 Explosive Restaurant Tax Deductions for Owners

 4) Leasing or Buying a Car for Business Use

-Well, the pizza delivery boy can't possibly get there without some sort of transportation.
+Well, the pizza delivery boy can't possibly get there without some type of transportation.

 And if you leased one for him, you're on the right track.